bjthorpe/TinyViking/Instructions.markdown

 ## Mount the NFS Share on the Clients

 Now that we’ve got the NFS share exported from the master node, we want to mount it on all of the other nodes so they can access it.
-Repeat this process for all of the other nodes.
+Repeat the following process for all of the other nodes.

 ### Install the NFS client

-This is easily done with:

 ```bash
 sudo apt install nfs-common -y